Logging time on issues

-Perform the customized Jira operation that allows you to log work and specify time estimates on the same Jira screen.
-For example, assuming that your Jira admin has added the Time Tracking fields to the Resolve Issue Screen and this screen also retains the default Log Work fields, select Workflow > Resolve Issue at the top of the issue.
+- Perform the customized Jira operation that allows you to log time and specify time estimates on the same Jira screen.
+For example, assuming that your Jira admin has added the Time Tracking fields to the Resolve Issue Screen and this screen also retains the default Log time fields, select Workflow > Resolve Issue at the top of the issue.

-- If your Jira admin has configured the Log Work fields as optional, you can choose whether or not to log work by checking the Log Work checkbox.
+If your Jira admin has configured the Log time fields as optional, you can choose whether or not to log time by checking the Log time checkbox.

-- If your Jira administrator has made logging work mandatory, you won't see the Log Work checkbox.
-You'll instead need to log work when transitioning an issue.
+If your Jira administrator has made logging time mandatory, you won't see the Log time checkbox.
+You'll instead need to log time when transitioning an issue.